wp-plugins/wp-central-posts-network/README.md

 Tags: multisite, posts-selector, global,posts
 Requires at least: 4.1
 Tested up to: 4.2
-Stable tag: 1.0.0
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description ##

-This plugin adds a UI on the main site admin panel of a Network that let you choose posts of any site of your network and associate it with sections that you must define via a hook filter.
+This plugin adds a UI on the main site (actually, in any site of the network) admin panel of a Network that let you choose posts of any site of your network and associate it with sections that you must define via a hook filter.
 Then you can show up this sections on the front of your main site via a simple API.

 ### How it works ####